 About our online courses

 Currently, most classes are scheduled in the evening time so that they are accessible to people living in other time zones as well as Irish people who may be occupied during typical working hours.

 Each course takes place over eight weeks with one class per week.
 Please note that each course takes place on a specific day or specific days during the week.
-All courses take place between October 11th–Decemeber 2nd and there will be no mid-term break from October 31st–November 4th (with the exception of the Sean-nós Singing course, which begins and ends one week later than the other classes).
+Most courses take place between October 3rd–December 1st with a mid-term break from October 31st–November 4th (with the exception of the Sean-nós Singing course, which begins and ends one week later than the other classes).
 In addition, there will also be at least one online social event each week to allow people to meet outside of class.

 Regular attendees at Oideas Gael are familiar with a system where learners are placed in a suitable class in consultation with one of our staff.
 For the purposes of the online classes, however, we are asking you choose your own class based on the descriptions available.
 That said, feel free to get in touch with us if you are unsure and would like our help!

 It is definitely worth considering.
 While certain important features of the language may appear more than once in each course, we introduce new learning material from season to season.
 This means you can deepen your knowledge and build your self-confidence at a particular level before progressing to the next challenge.